 Want to practice minimalism with kids, even with a large family?
 The best way is to start with these three key areas, guaranteed to keep your home—and life—clutter-free.
 By: Rachael Robison

 I’m not sure of the exact moment I lost it.
 Maybe I had stepped on yet another Lego, or possibly it was the sound of a toy with no off-switch and just two volume settings: loud, and ear-splittingly loud.

 I had three children under the age of five and so, unsurprisingly, toys were everywhere.

-Regardless of which specific toy it was, I was done.
-I literally broke down in tears because the toys were too much.
-I knew something had to change, and thus began my journey toward minimalism with kids.
+Regardless of which specific toy it was, I was done—I literally broke down in tears because the toys were too much.
+I knew something had to change, and thus began my journey toward minimalism.

 Practicing minimalism with Kids